PeachBlack-Alba/TripManager/README.md

 -   Display a list of trips with details such as driver name, start time, end time, and status.
 -   Show trip routes on a map.
 -   Display annotations for trip stops on the map.
--   Show detailed stop information, including passenger name, stop time, address, price, and payment status.
+-   Show detailed stop information, including passenger name and price.

 Installation
 ------------